 - Farmer’s carries + Y-raises

-Like this you keep it effective without overtraining.
+Like this keep it effective without overtraining.

 Focus: